Top Staging Tips for Better Short-Term Rental Photography

 • Remove covers from outdoor furniture.

-8. “Lifestyle” Setup (This is what sells the STR)
+8. Details - “Lifestyle” Setup (This is what sells the STR)

 These are single vignettes you add briefly for detail shots: